atreyasha/spp-explainability/docs/develop.md

         21. fine-tune FMTOD data set vs. intent detection task

-    8. Bibliography

-        1.  improve capitalization with braces in bibtex file

-        2.  find alternative journal/conference citations for current arxiv papers
+        22. define GPU somewhere and add to abbreviation

+        23. perform formatting on latex code

+        24. ensure all label names and figure names are consitent

-    9. Manuscript admin
+    10. Manuscript admin

         1. Text-related

+            1.  read through text to figure out what all to address -\> some parts might need more elaboration

-            1.  ensure that areas between chapters-sections and/or sections-subsections are filled with explanatory text to provide a narrative -\> use links to/from individual sections/chapters to string everything together -\> no
+            2.  ensure that areas between chapters-sections and/or sections-subsections are filled with explanatory text to provide a narrative -\> use links to/from individual sections/chapters to string everything together -\> no